2025 Legislative Session

 Social Media

-We launched a CWRU-branded X account to serve as our primary social media channel and where legislators and other folks under the dome could view and engage with our content.
+We launched a CWRU-branded X account to serve as our primary social media channel, and where legislators and other folks under the dome could view and engage with our content.

 Toolkits

 We created graphic and video content for coalition partners to share on social media.
-Thelp distribute content, we used SoSha as our central social media toolkit.
-Through SoSha, we were able to batch content and deliver posts at a consistent pace, but also help us distribute urgent content when necessary.
-Coalition member organizations provided glowing feedback about how easy it made online sharing.
+We used SoSha as our central social media toolkit to distribute content to partners.
+SoSha allowed us to batch content and deliver posts at a consistent pace, but also helped us distribute urgent content when necessary.

 Interested in working with us?